 Does this mean later today?
 Later tomorrow?
 Later this month?

 Be as specific as possible, such as by saying “check back tomorrow for an update on this product.”
+Another option is to add a field asking users to enter their email for updates on the future availability of that particular product.

 How do you handle out of stock items in SEO?